Chemical & Biomolecular Engineering, MSE

 |Total Course Units||10|

-Students are required to take ten course units to graduate: (3 core, 1 math and 6 electives)
+Students are required to take ten course units to graduate: (3 core, 1 math, 2 CBE and 4 electives)

 The degree and major requirements displayed are intended as a guide for students entering in the Fall of 2020 and later.
 Students should consult with their academic program regarding final certifications and requirements for graduation.